ncodes/jsq/readme.md

-## JSQ - A mongoDB-like JSON query builder for SQL database
+## JSQ - A mongoDB query parser for SQL databases

-JSQL allows the use of similar mongoDB query expressions to find records in traditional SQL databases like Postgres, MySQL etc.
+JSQ allows the use of similar mongoDB query expressions to find records in traditional SQL databases like Postgres, MySQL etc.

 ### Installation
 ```